seqeralabs/nf-tower-aws/forge/README.md

 ### Batch Execution

 Seqera Platform requires the ability to trigger workflows using AWS Batch when using it as a compute environment.
-You can restrict this permission based on ARN or Resource tag, like the following:
+You can restrict this permission based on ARN or Resource tag (these need to be [set by users when setting up a pipeline in Platform](https://docs.seqera.io/platform-enterprise/resource-labels/overview)), like the following:

 ```json
 {